orbitinghail/sqlsync/CONTRIBUTING.md

 just test-end-to-end-local-net
 ```

+### Submitting a pull request

+When submitting a pull request, it's appreciated if you run `just lint` as well as the above tests before each change.
+These commands also will run via GitHub actions which will be enabled on your PR once it's been reviewed.
+Thanks for your contributions!

 ## Community & Contributing

 If you are interested in contributing to SQLSync, please [join the Discord community][discord] and let us know what you want to build.
 All contributions will be held to a high standard, and are more likely to be accepted if they are tied to an existing task and agreed upon specification.